Inglefield History, Family Crest & Coats of Arms

 Early History of the Inglefield family

-Another 173 words (12 lines of text) covering the years 1250, 1455, 1514, 1522, 1596, 1st , 1561, 1631, 1656, 1665, 1678, 1670 and 1728 are included under the topic Early Inglefield History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Inglefield research.
+Another 87 words (6 lines of text) covering the years 1250, 1455, 1514, 1522, 1596, 1561, 1631, 1656, 1665, 1678, 1670 and 1728 are included under the topic Early Inglefield History in all our PDF Extended History products and printed products wherever possible.

 Inglefield Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Inglefield has been recorded under many different variations, including Englefield, Englefeld, Englesfield and others.

 Early Notables of the Inglefield family (pre 1700)